Search programs

 Potential courses you’ll take in an online communications program

-• Media Writing and Journalism: A requirement in both undergraduate and graduate curriculums, courses in Media Writing and Journalism focus on honing skills in news writing, feature articles, and online content creation.
+• Media Writing and Journalism: A requirement in both undergraduate and graduate curricula, this course focuses on honing skills in news writing, feature articles, and online content creation.
 Students learn to craft compelling narratives, adhere to journalistic ethics, and adapt writing styles for different media platforms.

 • Public Relations and Strategic Communication: Another standard requirement, this course encourages students to delve into the principles of building and maintaining a positive public image for organizations.
 They study strategies for managing crises, developing effective communication campaigns, and leveraging media to convey messages that resonate with target audiences.